-The major resolution of the Remuneration Committee in current year (2020)
+The major resolution of the Remuneration Committee (2021)

-The major reso luner ation committee e in carrent year ( 2020) Board of Director the Remuneration Committee Issue Resolution Follow up 21st meeting of 7th Term (2020.03.19) 9st meeting of 3rd Term Term (2020.03.19) Review the company's 2019 annual employee compensation and the compensation and distribution of directors and supervisors.
-The proposal was approved by whole committee.
-Sent to Board of Directors and approved by all directors present 1 st meeting of 8 th Term (2020.6.19) 1 st meeting of 4 th Term (2020.6.19) Appoint the convener of the current remuneration committee.
-Mr. Y.J.
-Ding was appointed to be the convener of the committee 2 nd meeting of 8 th Term (2020.08.10) 2 nd meeting of 4 th Term (2020.08.10) 1.
-Review the case of the distribution of the amount of compensation for managers in 2019 2.
-Amendment of Remuneration Committee Charter The proposal was approved by whole committee.
-Sent to Board of Directors and approved by all directors present 4th meeting of 8 th Term (2020.12.28) 3 rd meeting of 4 th Term (2020.12.28) Review the 2020 year-end manager's year-end bonus.
-The proposal was approved by whole committee.
-Sent to Board of Directors and approved by all directors present 6th meeting of 8 th Term (2021.3.19) 4th meeting of 4th Term (2021.3.19) Review the company's 2020 annual employee compensation and the compensation and distribution of directors.
-The proposal was approved by whole committee.
-Sent to Board of Directors and approved by all directors present
+The major resort cration committee (2021) Board of Director the Remuneration Committee Issue Resolution Follow up 6st meeting of 8th Term (2021.03.19) 4 th meeting of 4 th Term Term (2021.03.19) Review the company's 2020 annual employee compensation and the compensation and distribution of directors.
+The proposal was approved by whole committee and submit to BOD.
+Sent to Board of Directors and approved by all directors presented.
+9 th meeting of 8 th Term (2021.08.09) 5 th meeting of 4 th Term (2021.08.09) 1.
+Review the case of the distribution of the amount of compensation for managers in 2020 2.
+Created the "Regulation for Year-end and Performance Bonus" 1.
+The proposal was approved by whole committee and submit to BOD.
+2. The proposal was approved by whole committee and submit to BOD.
+Sent to Board of Directors and approved by all directors presented.
+11 th meeting of 8 th Term (2021.12.27) 6 th meeting of 4 th Term (2021.12.27) Review the 2021 manager's year-end bonus.
+The proposal was approved by whole committee and submit to BOD.
+Sent to Board of Directors and approved by all directors presented.